HackYourFuture/HTML-CSS/Week3/MAKEME.md

 - [Materialize Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gGrbtvASEZSlFEYBnPkmff)
 - [Build A Travel Agency Theme With Materialize CSS](https://www.youtube.com/watch?v=MaP3vO-vEsg)

-### 5. Optional: CSS preprocessors
+### 5. Optional: Side project ideas

+> A part of the HackYourFuture curriculum is to work on as many side projects as you can throughout the time you have.
+This is a nice way to add extra knowledge to your arsenal and show in your CV that you are motivated to learn new technologies.
+This is also a great time to learn new things as there are plenty of mentors available to help you out in the `#projects` channel on Slack!
+You will not get this amount of time and support once you start working.
+Have a look at the [hyf_projects repo](https://github.com/HackYourFuture/hyf_projects/blob/main/README.md#project-2-a-try-out-application) for more details.

+#### 5.1 CSS preprocessor

 In the wild you may also encounter the following terms: Less, SCSS, Sass.
-These are CSS preprocessors that give you some extra functionality that the preprocessor will then convert to the actual CSS file.
-You can, for example, create certain blocks of css code (mixins) that you can then use in multiple places.
-Allowing you to make sure that if you change the css in that mixin it is changed everywhere automatically.
+These are CSS preprocessors that give you some extra functionality when working with CSS.
+You can, for example, create certain blocks of css code (mixins) that you can then use in multiple places allowing you to make sure that if you change the css in that mixin it is changed everywhere automatically.
+The preprocessor will convert your code to actual CSS files and the browser will be none the wiser.

 For more information, have a look at:

 - [Sass vs SCSS vs Less: tutorial](https://marksheet.io/sass-scss-less.html)

+You can try to recreate your project from week 2 using one of these CSS preprocessors but you may need to add a couple more pages from the original website.
+The strength of the preprocessors comes when you have a lot of closely related css.

+#### 5.2 Parallax effect

+You may have seen some [beautiful websites](https://www.awwwards.com/30-great-websites-with-parallax-scrolling.html) that look more like art than a website.
+The techniques used in these websites are broadly called the Parallax effect and it works by making the website respond to mouse movements or scrolling.
+Imagine how a cool website like that would look on your CV.

+Try to copy one of the examples!
+Note that you will need to have a little bit of JavaScript knowledge to do this so if you don't have any previous programming experience you may want to wait until you have done some of the JavaScript weeks.

 ### 6. Final notes